browserstate/history.js/README.md

 - If you aren't utilising `title` or `data` then we don't even include a SUID (as there is no need for it) - as seen by State 4 above :-)
 - We also shrink the urls to make sure that the smallest url will be used.
 For instance we will adjust `http://www.mysite.com/#http://www.mysite.com/projects/History.js` to become `http://www.mysite.com/#/projects/History.js` automatically. (again tested, working, and smarter).
 - It works with domains, subdomains, subdirectories, whatever - doesn't matter where you put it.
 It's smart.
+- Safari 5 will also have a SUID appended to the URL, it is entirely transparent but just a visible side-effect.
+It is required to fix a bug with Safari 5.

 ### Is there a working demo?

 - Sure is, give it a download and navigate to the demo directory in your browser :-)
-- If you are after something a bit more adventurous than a end-user demo, open up the tests directory in your browser and editor - it'll rock your world and show all the vast use cases that History.js supports. _Note: you will have to [run a `git submodule init; git submodule update` and update the `tests/.htaccess` for your path] prior to running the tests._
+- If you are after something a bit more adventurous than a end-user demo, open up the tests directory in your browser and editor - it'll rock your world and show all the vast use cases that History.js supports.

 ## Download & Installation